 The Newcomers Orientation and the First Term Soldiers Budgeting and Planning classes are mandatory activities provided during in-processing.
-First Term Soldiers Budgeting and Planning training is conducted every Tuesday, 1500-1700, held at the Thurman Education Center, Bldg # 3281 (mandatory for all E4 - below Soldiers.)
+You will receive instruction and inprocessing schedule upon reporting.

 Defense Service Network (DSN) Dialing Instructions

 The DSN is the provider of long-distance communications service for the Department of Defense (DoD).
 Every installation has a special DSN number and the numbers vary by world-wide location.
 In order to place a call using DSN, the caller must be using a military phone on an installation.
 Cell phones cannot dial DSN numbers.
 When dialing a DSN number from a United States installation to another United States installation, it is unnecessary to dial the DSN 312 area code.
 When dialing a DSN number to/from overseas locations, the DSN area code must be included.
 Please note that long distance charges may be incurred.

 Storm Protection Areas in Lawton:There are no Public Storm Shelters within the city limits.
 Please take the proper precautions mentioned above in case of severe weather.Personal Storm Shelter Registration:Register your personal Storm Shelter or Safe Room with Emergency Management by calling (580) 355-0535 from 7 a.m. to 12 p.m. or 1 p.m. to 5 p.m.

 The Fires Center of Excellence trains, educates and develops Soldiers and leaders; creates and develops capabilities; and provides a Fires Force to support the Joint Warfighting Commander across the spectrum of operations in Joint and Multinational environments.